The golden girl of long-distance running, Onneile Dintwe fears she is not fit enough to defend her Orange Phikwe National Marathon title.

 “These events put food on my table, I do not have a monthly allowance nor sponsor so I am forced to participate despite not being fit.

-“Long distance is demanding I need to buy supplements so that my body does not become dehydrated.
+“Long distance is demanding I need to buy supplements so that my body does not become dehydrated, my coach recommended to buy the best supplements for women over 50 specialty for athletes.
 I will just try my luck but I’m not promising anything because I do not know how prepared other athletes are.
 I will just use my experience to finish the race,” said the 2017 champion, who has a habit of upsetting the odds, a trait that was evident in her spectacularly victory at last year’s Mayor’s Marathon, which she won despite having spent much of the build-up to the race in hospital with vomiting and dizziness.

 Saturday marks the third consecutive year Orange have sponsored the event, with the Mobile giant’s once again pumping P200, 000 into the race.